- Payload CMS Large Imports: Fast Transactions & Drizzle

 Moving to Next.js and Payload CMS?
 I offer advisory support on an hourly basis.

-I hit this problem on a client import job: about 80,000 product records that needed to land in a Payload collection as fast as possible.
-The Local API worked in development but hammered the database under load because every document went through the full Payload lifecycle — hooks, access control, validation, re-fetching the document after save.
-For a single document operation that overhead is fine.
-For 80,000 rows in sequence it is a bottleneck.
+The Local API was the obvious first choice.
+It worked in development but was the wrong tool for the job: every document went through the full Payload lifecycle — hooks, access control, validation, re-fetching the document after save.
+For a single document that overhead is fine.
+For 290 variants in a loop, it turns a 3-second job into a minutes-long one.

 What transactions are and why they matter here